NumanticSolutions/OpenGazette/README.md

 ---

 This repository is an active project.
-Expect steady revisions and extensions, such as :
+Anticipated revisions and extensions include :

 * extend HTML parsing to additional fields, such as [CPC classes](https://www.uspto.gov/web/patents/classification/cpc/html/cpc.html)
 * better document specific fields, such as the identfier